-Vocabulary = Rama, Sita, deity, avatar, incarnation
+Vocabulary = Rama, Sita, Lakshman, Ravanna, Hanuman, the Ramayana, deity, avatar, incarnation

 Session 5: How is Diwali celebrated and why is 'light' so significant in the festival?

 Children learn about and investigate how Diwali is celebrated.
 They will recognise that Diwali is the festival that celebrates the story of Rama and Sita.